davidmam/2013-12-16-dundee/Python/python_files.md

 would open the file and return handles called “TURTLE” and “PUSSYCAT”.
 Note that, by convention, we tend to use capital letters to name file handles, and, normally, you should use reasonable names (TURTLE is perhaps not reasonable, unless it is a file containing turtle-related data?).
-Note also that you can open and file as many times as you want, and attach it to as many file handles as you want, with each one acting independently.
+Note also that you can open a file as many times as you want, and attach it to as many file handles as you want, with each one acting independently.

 So, what is a file handle?
 We can use the help provided by Python to take a look.
 Python provides “help” which